 The PLS project received the maximum grant amount under the Horizon 2020 FET (Future and Emerging Technologies) Open Research Program, a fiercely competitive grant scheme, highlighting the excitement around this potential technology of the future.
-Achieving this major award required an exceptional proposal written with Catalyze consultant, that successfully conveyed the radical vision of a breakthrough PLS system, while weaving together a purpose built, collaborative and interdisciplinary team.
+Achieving this major award required an exceptional proposal written with Catalyze consultants, which successfully conveyed the radical vision of a breakthrough PLS system, while weaving together a purpose built, collaborative and interdisciplinary team.

 We sat down to hear about the process of reaching the grant agreement with the co-leader of the project Professor Dr. Guid Oei, who directed the proposal along with project coordinator Professor Frans van de Vosse.